BDC Hamburger Icon

 Open row

-When the pandemic hit, many Americans with jobs that didn’t require face-to-face interaction were forced to work from home.
+When the pandemic hit, many people with jobs that didn’t require face-to-face interaction were forced to work from home.
 This paradigm shift in how companies and employees managed operations created new norms and expectations.
-Many employees enjoyed ― and continue to embrace ― the freedom and flexibility of remote work plans
+Many employees enjoyed ― and continue to embrace — the freedom and flexibility of remote work plans.

 Business owners have other factors to consider.
-If allowing your team to work from home can help you reduce operational costs or give your company other competitive advantages, you have a win-win situation.
+If allowing your team to work from home can help you reduce operational costs or gain other competitive advantages, you have a win-win situation.
 Here’s what business owners should know when evaluating the benefits of allowing remote work.

 How working from home can save companies money

-Along with remote work’s benefits for workers, business owners may find that remote work saves their companies money.
-For example, Sun Microsystems identified telecommuting-prompted savings of $68 million yearly in real estate costs while Dow Chemical and Nortel saved over 30 percent on non-real estate costs.
+Benefits and perks for remote employees are well-documented and highly sought after.
+However, business owners may find that the arrangement actually saves their companies money.
+For example, Sun Microsystems identified telecommuting-prompted savings of $68 million yearly in real estate costs; Dow Chemical and Nortel reported saving over 30 percent on costs unrelated to real estate.

 According to Global Workplace Analytics, nearly 60 percent of employers identify cost savings as a significant telecommuting benefit.
-It estimates that for all remote-work-compatible jobs, if everyone who wanted to work remotely did so just half of the time, the total money saved would be over $700 billion annually.
+It estimates that, for all applicable jobs, if everyone who wanted to work remotely did so just half of the time, the total money saved would be over $700 billion annually.
 This averages out to more than $11,000 per employee per year.

-Here are some concrete ways remote work saves businesses money:
+Here are some concrete ways remote work saves businesses money.
+Remote work can save on:

-• Remote work saves on rent and utilities: If most of your team works from home, your office space needs won’t be as significant, saving money on rent and utilities.
+• Rent and utilities: If most of your team works from home, your office space needs and overhead costs won’t be as significant.

-• Remote work saves on relocation costs: Many companies pay for key employees to relocate.
-However, this isn’t necessary if the employee can remain in the same place and work remotely.
+• Relocation costs: Many companies pay for key employees to relocate.
+However, relocation isn’t necessary if the employee can remain in the same place and work remotely.

-• Remote work saves on cleaning services: With minimal staff onsite, your cleaning services bill will likely decline significantly.
+• Cleaning services: With minimal staff onsite, your cleaning services bill will likely decline significantly.

-• Remote work saves on security costs: You could eliminate or reduce the cost of security guards and other business security systems when your office space is minimal or nonexistent.
+• Security costs: When your office space is minimal or nonexistent, you could eliminate or reduce the cost of security guards and other business security systems.

-• Remote work saves on food costs: Businesses sometimes provide highly rated water delivery, cafeteria and coffee services or serve refreshments during meetings.
+• Food costs: Businesses sometimes provide highly rated water delivery, cafeteria and coffee services, or refreshments during meetings.
 You’ll eliminate these costs and the cost of paper goods if you have remote employees.

-• Remote work saves on office equipment costs: With fewer employees coming to an office, you need less office furniture and computer equipment and fewer supplies.
+• Office equipment costs: With fewer employees coming to an office, you need less office furniture and computer equipment and fewer supplies.

-• Remote work saves on tax costs: Three factors determine a company’s tax burden: payroll, sales and property.
+• Tax costs: Three factors determine a company’s tax burden: payroll, sales and property.
 Making changes to accommodate remote workers could reduce your tax burden.

 Additional benefits of a remote workforce

-While direct money savings are crucial, other telecommuting benefits can save money in the long term.
+While direct savings are crucial, other telecommuting benefits can save money in the long term.

 1. Telecommuting can improve employee recruitment and retention.